 The music bug bit Chad Carrier as a young teen in high school.
 Influenced early on by artists such as Queen, David Bowie and Tom Petty, he knew that's what he was meant to do.
 And for the past three decades he's done just that.
 An award winning artist, an Academy Award nominated songwriter, Chad is highly regarded and well-known in the Southern California punk rock community.

 Easter was very influential in the local punk scene at that time, both musically and with their motorcycle leather image.
 In early 1987 the band were signed by Chameleon/Capitol Records and the release of their self-titled album led to a #1 hit on the World Famous KROQ and spawned three videos that saw airplay on MTV.

 The band was short-lived, however and the band went their separate ways after the drummer left to join 4 Non Blondes and singer Cheri Lovedog went on to become an award winning film maker.
 Chad had further local success with his bands Black Eyed Susans and his funk rock band CC and the Jackpot Prize.

 They won the Indie Music Channel's Best Alternative Band Award for their 2016 album “I Am American.”
 They receive lots of airplay and have songs featured movie and television as well as video games.

-As a side-project, and a nod to his Irish heritage, Chad co-founded the American Irish folk band The Shillaly Brothers.
-The band's song “Pop” was nominated for an Academy Award for best song as featured in the film “White Irish Drinkers.”
+As a side-project, and a nod to his Irish heritage, Chad co-founded the American Irish folk band.
+The Shillaly Brothers.
+The band's song “Pop” was nominated for an Academy Award for best song as featured in the film White Irish Drinkers.

-Between touring with Big Mess and Easter's annual reunion tour, Chad has been playing live acoustic sets drawing from his vast discography and sprinkled with handpicked favorite covers.
+Between touring with Big Mess and Easter's annual reunion tour, Chad has been playing live acoustic sets drawing from his vast discography and sprinkled with handpicked favorite covers

-Iggy Pop, X, TSOL, The Damned, Rage Against the Machine, Social Distortion, Roger Daltery (The Who), Mark Farner (Grand Funk Railroad), Ice T, Snoop Dog, The Go Go's, Blondie, 999, The Stranglers, The English Beat, Bow Wow Wow, A Flock of Seagulls, The Alarm, The Adolescents, L7, Big Country, Mary's Danish, The Goo Goo Dolls, The Dead Boys, L.A.
+“Just a few" of the bands that Chad has shared the stage with:: Iggy Pop, X, TSOL, The Damned, Rage Against the Machine, Social Distortion, Roger Daltery (The Who), Mark Farner (Grand Funk Railroad), Ice T, Snoop Dog, The Go Go's, Blondie, The Stranglers, 000, The English Beat, Bow Wow Wow, A Flock of Seagulls, The Alarm, The Adolescents, L7, Big Country, Mary's Danish, The Goo Goo Dolls, The Dead Boys, L.A.
 Guns, 4 Non Blondes and Bang Tango.